 Reading the handbook repeatedly without testing yourself is the single biggest preparation mistake.
 You can read a chapter three times and still fail the questions on it.

 From day one, combine reading with practice questions.
 The act of retrieving information from memory is what makes it stick.
-See our full guide on how to pass the Life in the UK test first time for the complete strategy.
+See our guide on the best way to study for the Life in the UK test for the evidence behind spaced repetition, and our full guide on how to pass the Life in the UK test first time for the complete strategy.

 Frequently Asked Questions